SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/General/Maps/MapsTutorial.md

 At this point, the cell tower markers are always shown in the component, but they still look very basic.
 To make them stand out more and display some additional information, you can edit their template:

-1. In the *Layout* tab for the component expand the *Layer settings* and then expand the *Cell towers* query.
+1. In the *Layout* tab for the component, expand the *Layer settings* and then expand the *Cell towers* query.

 1. In the *Template* box, click *Edit*.